-The SPCC requires seven simple connections to put it into operation.
-The power cord, the aircraft radio, the FM-1 radio, the FM-2 radio, the push-to-talk switches, and the headsets must all be connected for the system to work as designed.
+The SPCC requires six simple connections to put it into operation.
+The power cord, the aircraft radio, the FM radio, the auxiliary audio input source (optional), the push-to-talk switches, and the headsets must all be connected for the system to work as designed.
 But do not fear, Sigtronics has simplified the connection process, so it will just take a few moments.
 Refer to the SPCC connection drawing Figure 1 on page 3.